Pattern-Projects/volunteer-fsf-project/README.md

 5. Push to heroku using:
     `git push heroku master`

 Your project is now deployed!
-To view the running app click Open App at the top of the page.
+Visit `https://your_app_name.herokuapp.com/` to view the site.
 It may take a moment to open when visiting after a time of inactivity.

 ## Credits